gokudomatic/eco-state-machine/README.md

 The machine is not meant to be extended but rather instanciated.
 By itself it doesn't manage parallel state machines, but nothing prevents to set multiple machines and have a manager who make them communicate.

 Performance wise, this component is a gdscript and it won't be as fast as a FSM implemented in C++.
-But it's simple to use, no dependency to any version and it gets the flexibility of gdscript.
+But it's simple to use, powerful enough for complex programming, no dependency to any version and it gets the flexibility of gdscript.

 ## Conditional links
 This component features a state machine that can handle states and conditional links between them.
 It is possible to manually set a state or to let the machine determine is there's a state change (by calling its method "process(delta)").